Tangoio Falls Scenic Reserve Walks: Explore Stunning Forests and Majestic Waterfalls

 Features and Landmarks

-The reserve's hiking trails wind through diverse ecosystems, showcasing lush forests and rolling hills.
-While walking, you'll encounter native wildlife, including the melodious tui and kereru, making it a paradise for bird watchers and fans of waterfall photography.
+The reserve’s trails weave through diverse ecosystems, featuring lush forests and rolling hills.
+Native wildlife, including tui and kereru, delights birdwatchers and nature lovers alike.

 Feature Description